Welcome to today’s Jump-Start Your Retirement Plan Live Chats!

 Hello Darryl.
 Since all of your withdrawals from your retirement accounts are taxable at ordinary income tax rates, the only thing you could to to improve your tax position would be to reduce these withdrawals and find another avenue for replacing that income.
 If, for example, you have a non-retirement account brokerage or mutual fund account, you could replace your TIAA distributions for example by taking funds from these other non-retirement accounts.
 Depending on how that money is invested (if there is such an account), the taxes due would involve capital gains taxes which are lower than ordinary income tax rates.
 Of course, this will have the effect of allowing your TIAA account to grow faster and larger which will then create larger required minimum distributions at age 70.5.
 Hope these thoughts help a bit.

-Thanks, Ken.
-Here's our next question from WS
+Here's our next one from Berta